Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/systempaths_and_librarytools_notes.md

 - Finding all libraries and approriate options to link against them is tedious -> Helper tools:
     - `ldconfig`
     - `pkg-config`
+- **Note**: We might stop here and continue with the remainder in a different lecture.

 ## ldconfig